 There are many documentation projects that involve multiple teams uploading and organising information.
 But this can pose a significant security risk – the more people with accounts to your system, the more opportunities for an adversary to hijack an account and gain access.
 That’s why we’re putting in place an advanced roles and permissions system so that a user only access to what that person needs.
 To further mitigate against an adversary trying to access the system through an existing user account (via spear fishing), we will integrate two factor authentication during user login.
 And, to be able to monitor the activities of the users (including any unwanted users), we will develop a user friendly audit log for administrators.
 These features as well as others, will be audited by security experts in which they will try to hack the system (and all of our code will be open source, making it available and auditable to anyone).

-By early 2019, we plan to have Uwazi Reveal released.
+By early 2019, we plan to have Uwazi for documenting violations released.
 But we have many important pieces that we need to build before then with the help of partners and funders.
-For example, we’re exploring a partnership with Build a Movement to integrate their Whistler mobile app for collecting information securely.
+For example, for collecting information securely, we’re exploring partnerships with OpenArchive and with Build a Movement to integrate their Whistler mobile app.

 We want to make this a global endeavour, co-designed with human rights defenders, so your support to make it that would be invaluable.
-Please fill out this short survey to give us feedback on Uwazi Reveal.
+If you have any feedback for us, don’t hesitate to get in touch.
 Thank you!